 Whether you have a full-time job or stay at home, your life is hectic.
 That's why I've listed the five most important things you, as a military spouse, can do to improve the likelihood of obtaining a VA home loan on the first try.

-If you are going to be on the loan as a co-borrower with your spouse, it will be important for both of you to have credit scores above 620.
-If you’re not quite there yet, our Lighthouse program can help you get there.
+If you are going to be on the loan as a co-borrower with your spouse, it will be important for both of you to have credit scores above the lender's cutoff.
+If you're not quite there yet, our Lighthouse program can help you get there.
 You will want to take a look at these scores at least a few months in advance of when you want to purchase a home.
 This time give you the opportunity to start working on any problems with the report.

 You want to be on the look out for the following red flags on your report:

 If any judgments, liens or collections show up on a credit report, confirm their accuracy then get to work on taking care of them.

 The cleaner your report, the higher your chance of pre-approval.
 For example, if you have any unpaid judgments, those will have to be resolved before purchase.
 If you have a tax lien, see if you can establish a payment agreement.
 Collections are dealt with differently depending on how large the collection is.
 As a general rule of thumb, you need to have less than $5,000 in total collections to move forward with a VA home loan purchase.

 As you start to clean up any issues on your report, you will see your credit score increase, providing you a two-fold benefit: a higher score and one less hurdle between your family and a VA home loan.